 Since the completion of the SJPPP, the Rosendale Trestle has been opened to the public, the Town of Rosendale has opened its Binnewater parking area, and the town has secured planning money from the state and county to further plan for and implement the streetscaping connections between the rail trail and the hamlet.
 The Preserve will be formally opening its Lime Kiln Loop trail off of the Wallkill Valley Rail Trail in fall of 2013.

 The Shawangunk-Joppenberg Public Planning Process Final Report and Recommendations Plan includes a road map for implementing short, medium and long-term recommendations to achieve interconnectivity between the various recreation resources and the Town of Rosendale.
-View the body of the report only (25 pages, 4.08MB).
+View the body of the report here.